gsoft-inc/wl-squide/docs/about.md

 ## License

-See the @squide [LICENSE](https://github.com/gsoft-inc/wl-squide/blob/main/LICENSE) on Github.
+See the [LICENSE](https://github.com/gsoft-inc/wl-squide/blob/main/LICENSE) on Github.